-This technical information does not replace the operating instructions for the ESPE, safety controllers or the EFI gateway described in the following.
+This technical description does not replace the operating instructions for the ESPE, safety controllers or EFI gateways described in the following.

 These operating instructions are to be made available to the operator of the system, machine or vehicle on which an ESPE, a safety controller or an EFI gateway is used.
 The operator is to be instructed in the use of the device by qualified safety personnel and must be instructed to read and observe the operating instructions.